Canon FD lens mount: Versions

 Second-generation FD lenses, first marketed in 1979 as New FD, are mounted like bayonet-mount lenses in that the photographer twists the entire lens body to mount and dismount, though the actual mating surfaces still remain fixed.
 This retained the advantages of the breech-lock mount while enabling the convenience of a bayonet.
 The letters SC or SSC, to indicate the lens coating, were no longer put on the lenses.
-Canon documents stated that All new FD lenses except for the new FD 50mm F1.8 had SSC coatings.
+Canon documents stated that all new FD lenses except for the new FD 50mm F1.8 had SSC coatings.
 Canon later chose a bayonet-style mount for its EOS system's EF lenses, where there is no precision mechanical coupling.

+Functions

 Like its FL predecessor, the FD mount system allowed automatic diaphragm function, but in addition, a new signal pin supported full-aperture metering.
 A second signal pin for the "auto" setting of the aperture dial, plus a linkage to allow the camera to set the degree of diaphragm opening, enabled integral auto-exposure.
 The first camera to use this was the 1971 Canon F-1, when equipped with the Servo EE Finder.
 Later, the Canon EF of 1973 had automatic exposure built-in, as did the very popular Canon A-series cameras (save the AT-1) beginning in 1976.

 Thus, starting with the first FD lenses produced in late 1970, all FD lenses had the capability of supporting full-aperture metering and multiple Automatic Exposure (AE) modes using both shutter-preferred and aperture-preferred modes.
 Even Programmed AE was possible with no modifications to the lens mount, though at the time of its introduction Canon did not have an AE camera body in the FD line.
 This was a design triumph for Canon that no other camera or lens maker was able to equal in 1970.
 Every other camera manufacturer had to make one or more alterations to its lens mount to enable full aperture metering, and later AE and or Programmed AE operation.

 The FD mount has no support for either electrical or mechanical lens-body communication required for autofocus, which was a primary reason for its retirement.
 (The three AC series lenses, extended from the FD lens mount, described below, are an exception).
 While Canon could have adapted its mount to support auto-focus, as did other manufacturers, the company instead chose to make a clean break with the past and design a completely new interface with support for electrical signaling and control.